 Animals are often subject to variation in environmental temperature and respond through thermoregulatory mechanisms.
-Thermal regulation balances heat gain/production with heat losses to the surrounding environment in an attempt to maintain thermal neutrality.
-Thermal regulation can occur through either changes in their physiology (eg. panting, reducing feed intake) or behavioural mechanisms (eg. seeking shade).
-In contrast to physiological thermoregulation, behavioural thermoregulation offers an effective means of controlling body temperature while minimising water loss through panting and maximising time allocated to activities such as feeding.
+Thermal regulation balances heat gain/ production with heat losses to the surrounding environment in an attempt to maintain thermal neutrality.

+Thermal regulation can occur through either changes in their physiology (panting, reducing feed intake) or behavioural mechanisms (seeking shade).
+Behavioural thermoregulation offers an effective means of controlling body temperature and maximises time allocated to activities such as feeding.